 The private limited liability company is preferred when shifting from a sole proprietorship because of its lower requirements for a minimum issued capital and the less stringent accounting and reporting requirements.
 Only one founder is required and the company may have only one shareholder.

-can help you gain an initial estimate of the company taxes for your new business or the newly changed legal entity.
+Our tax calculator can help you gain an initial estimate of the company taxes for your new business or the newly changed legal entity.

 Moreover, our Dutch lawyers can provide counseling and legal advice on the main taxation issues, including tax compliance, annual reporting or tax minimization.

-for more information on the laws concerning corporate governance and company incorporation in the Netherlands.
+Contact us for more information on the laws concerning corporate governance and company incorporation in the Netherlands.